Skip to main content

 • Who can get it: Adults age 60 and older in participating states or local areas who meet income rules.

-• How it helps: It pays for fresh fruits, vegetables, herbs, and in some places honey from approved farmers and markets.
+• How it helps: It can pay for fresh fruits, vegetables, herbs, and in some places honey from approved farmers and markets.

-• Timeline: Seasonal.
-Sign-up windows and supply can be limited.
+• Reality check: Sign-up windows and benefit supply can be limited.

-• What it is: A federal emergency food program that supports food banks, pantries, and soup kitchens.
+• What it is: A federal food program that supports food banks, pantries, and soup kitchens.

 • Who can get it: Low-income households under state and local pantry rules.

-• How it helps: It is often the fastest backup when SNAP is delayed or denied.
+• How it helps: It is often the fastest backup when SNAP is delayed, denied, or not enough.

 • How to apply: Call the National Hunger Hotline or ask a local food bank.

-• What to gather: Rules vary.
-Some sites ask for ID, address, or self-attested income information.
+• Reality check: Some sites ask for ID, address, or self-attested income.
+Others have open distributions.

-• What it is: Local senior nutrition help through Area Agencies on Aging, community meal sites, and Meals on Wheels.
+• What it is: Local senior nutrition help through Area Agencies on Aging, senior meal sites, and Meals on Wheels providers.

 • How it helps: It provides ready-to-eat meals when groceries alone do not solve the problem.